mihirkelkar/website/csvapione.md

 }
 ```

-We however, still need to set the headers, rows and a unique data key for the file that we just read.
-To do that, we will be defining receiver functions on the csvFile struct that we defined earlier.
+We still need to set the headers, rows and a unique data key for the file that we read.
+To do that, we will be defining receiver functions on the csvFile struct.

 ```
 package csvprocessor